CollinErickson/CGGP/cran-comments.md

-I submitted this past week and was told to fix an issue with the license and some examples.
-I have done this and am resubmitting with no other changes.
+I submitted a couple of weeks ago and was told to reduce the number of tests/examples so it can build in under ten minutes.
+I also made a couple of other changes.

 ## Test environments
 * local Windows 7 install, R 3.6.0